|

 Answer: At least once a week I hear from someone who changed their commute route to a street having a camera, and committed multiple rolling right violations by the time the first ticket arrived in the mail.

-Some judges will bargain multiple rolling rights down to just one fine, and our legislature has signaled the courts that they want a reduction in the penalty for rolling rights - see AB 909 in the 2010 Legislation section on the Action/Legis page.
+Some judges will bargain multiple rolling rights down to just one fine, and many of our legislators have signaled the courts that they want a reduction in the penalty for rolling rights - see SB 986 in the 2016 Legislation section on the Action/Legis page.

 Also see FAQs # 4, 15, 27 & 37.